golang/vscode-go/docs/commands.md

 Runs all unit tests in the package of the current file.

+### `Go Test: Refresh`

+Refresh a test in the test explorer.
+Only available as a context menu option in the test explorer.

 ### `Go: Benchmark Package`

 Runs all benchmarks in the package of the current file.